Rishiofficial432-432/lexus/explain.md

 This view provides a dedicated space for daily reflection.
 It features a calendar on the left and a writing area on the right.
 You can click on any date to create or view an entry for that day.
 Dates with existing entries are marked, giving you a visual overview of your journaling consistency.

-### Module 4: DocuMind - Your Visual Explorer
+### Module 4: VisualMind - Your Visual Explorer

 This innovative tool turns static documents into dynamic, interactive mind maps.
-You upload a document (like a PDF research paper or a Word document with meeting notes), and Lexus automatically generates a mind map where the main topics are central nodes and sub-topics are connected branches.
+You upload a document (like a PDF research paper or a Word document with meeting notes), and LEXUS automatically generates a mind map where the main topics are central nodes and sub-topics are connected branches.
 You can then explore this map visually, and clicking on any node prompts the AI to provide a concise explanation of that concept based on the document's content.

 ### Module 5: The Academics Hub - The Educational Core